ithinkifixedit/qb-blackmarket/ReadMe.txt

 	SendNUIMessage({text = text, color = color or 1 or 2, time = time or 10000})
 end)

-If you would like to replace edit:
+If you would like to replace with your own notifications edit:

 Lines 20 and 91 in client,lua